yuvraj24/LiveSmashBar/README.md

 ![Primary_Action](https://github.com/yuvraj24/LiveSmashBar/blob/master/images/primary_action.png)

 Similar to Snackbar, a message can be accompanied by an action button which can be used to perform some functionality.
-Below example listens for action button clikc to dismiss LiveSmashBar displayed to user.
+Below example listens for action button click to dismiss LiveSmashBar displayed to user.

 ```Kotlin
 LiveSmashBar.Builder(this)